jerlfan/pymodaq_plugins_arduino/README.rst

 Actuators
 +++++++++

-* **LED**: control of a multicolor LED using three PWM digital outputs.
+* **LED**: control of a multicolor LED using three PWM digital outputs and the Telemetrix library.
   Allows the control of the three color channel independently
 * **LEDwithLCD**: same as **LED** actuator but displaying the red, green, blue values on a standard 16x2 liquid crystal display